-- Beginning Listening is happening in some form but is not yet consistent or strategic.
-These early efforts, whether driven by compliance, reputational goals, or isolated initiatives, are creating baselines, and offer entry points to build awareness of power dynamics and stronger listening practices over time. - Developing The organization is developing its listening practices and beginning to align them with internal values and strategies.
-Some staff recognize the importance of community voice and are adapting practices to be more inclusive and responsive and to balance power.
-Further progress can come through cultivating more internal champions and continuing to integrate listening across the many dimensions of the foundation's work. - Embedded Listening is a core organizational commitment.
+- 1. Beginning Listening efforts are limited and not yet consistent or strategic.
+These efforts, whether driven by compliance, reputational goals, or isolated initiatives, offer entry points to build awareness of power dynamics and stronger listening practices over time. - 2.
+Developing The organization is building its listening practices and beginning to align them with internal values and strategies.
+Some staff recognize the importance of community voice and are adapting practices to be more inclusive and responsive and to balance power. - 3.
+Embedded Listening is a core organizational commitment.
 It is integrated into strategy, resourced appropriately, and practiced in ways that shift power, build trust, and shape decision making.
-The organization is accountable to community and shares responsibility for change and has the opportunity to support peer funders, contribute to field learning, and help elevate listening as a norm across the philanthropic sector.
+The organization is accountable to community and shares responsibility for change.